tanvir131020/SplunkProject/README.md

 ```bash
 http://parrot:8080
 ```
-that I got from the CLI and pasted it into the Google browser.
-Then the address was sent to the Splunk Enterprise server interface.
+that I got from the CLI and pasted it into the Google browser.Then the address was sent to the Splunk Enterprise server interface.

 ![Image Description](images/splunk_on_linux_machine.png)

 e) Then I typed the name & password & this interface was shown in the background.

 ![Image Description](images/splunk_enterprise_dashboard_on_linux.png)

 2. Splunk Universal Forwarder Installation Process: